Get 50% off on all templates until Dec 3, 11:59pm PT! Code: 1128CWWFTS123

 • Website layout should follow consistent spacing and not appear crammed or cluttered

-• The main structure of the site should use sections, containers, grid, and flexbox when possible.
+• The main structure of the site should use sections, containers, or properly-labeled/formatted divs as containers, grid and/or quick stack, and flexbox where appropriate.

 • Sections should have a min-height instead of a height so that it can grow when there’s more content added.
 This problem is usually found in hero sections.